technomancy/robert-hooke/README.md

       (print-name "Alan Moore"))
     > Alan Moore

-The `hook-scope` macro provides a scope which records any change to hooks during the dynamic scope of its body, and restores hooks to their original state on exit of the scope.
+The `with-scope` macro provides a scope which records any change to hooks during the dynamic scope of its body, and restores hooks to their original state on exit of the scope.
 Note that all threads share the scope.
 Using the example functions above: